Inflation is affecting everything!

 To put it in perspective, think about goods and services in the building and housing industry.
 If something cost $10 back in 1990 (more than 30 years ago), it would set you back $208.17 today.
 And in 2010, that same $10 item would now cost you $124.56!

-It's important for you to understand all this before we discuss what it means for your home building journey and how it will impact you.
+It's important for you to understand all this before we discuss what it means for your home-building journey and how it will impact you.

-The costs of things are increasing and it is very likely it is going to remain.
+The costs of things are increasing, and it is very likely it is going to remain.
 The Australian Bureau of Statistics Consumer Price Index (CPI) jumped 1.3% over the last three months of 2021 to be 3.5% higher over the year.

-This was not at all expected and caused a lot of people to have to either pay huge price rises or to pull out of their building contract - costing them not only thousands of dollars but a lot of time and stress, resulting in having to start all over again.
+This was not at all expected and caused a lot of people to have to either pay huge price rises or pull out of their building contract - costing them not only thousands of dollars but a lot of time and stress, resulting in having to start all over again!

 The fact is, we don’t know what is going to happen tomorrow and no one saw this coming, not even the Reserve Bank of Australia who predict interest rates saw inflation coming in at the top end of 3%.

-A recent example of this would be RAT tests, face masks and hand-sanitiser.
+A recent example of this would be RAT tests, face masks, and hand sanitiser.

-With travel plans off the cards and many families choosing to instead improve and invest in their homes, and a number of government incentives for building, in turn 2020 saw a global increase in demand for building materials, accelerating costs faster than normal.
+With travel plans off the cards and many families choosing to instead improve and invest in their homes, and a number of government incentives for building, in turn, 2020 saw a global increase in demand for building materials, accelerating costs faster than normal.

 Where the costs of producing the goods and services like raw materials and wages go up, to which price rises are then passed onto customers.